Nat-byte-ops/SQL-Project-eCommerce-Website-Data-Analytics/README.md

 ## Background

 This is an eCommerce website data analysis project for an online retailer using their website data of 3 years (2012 Mar - 2015 May), from the date they launched their first product to 3 years later when they have 4 signature product.
+This project is focus on extracting and analyzing data to generate insights.

 We will use six related tables, which contain eCommerce data about: